-The aim of CMYC as an RYA Training Centre is to teach club members to learn to sail, develop their sailing skills and learn associated skills in a safe, friendly environment through RYA courses.
+The aim of CMYC as an RYA Recognised Training Centre (RTC) is to teach club members to learn to sail, develop their sailing skills and learn associated skills in a safe, friendly environment through RYA courses.
 These include the National and Youth Sailing Schemes, First Aid, Powerboat, Safety Boat, Navigation and Assistant Instructor courses which will be run as required.
 These courses provide a path for members to become instructors ensuring sufficient qualified support is available for any of the sailing courses we run.
 The formal RYA schemes are supplemented by informal training.

 Instruction will be carried out by the club's RYA qualified instructors of the various disciplines and they may be helped by Assistant Instructors and suitably qualified powerboat personnel.
-Visiting RYA Instructors and Race Coaches may also run events such as DI Courses and Topper Race coaching.
+Visiting RYA Instructors and Race Coaches may also run events such as Dinghy Instructor (DI) Courses and Topper Race coaching.

-All training run by CMYC is subject to the procedures in this document and associated policies.
+All sailing and powerboat training run by CMYC is subject to the procedures in this document and associated policies.

-The training offered to staff is documented in the 'CMYC\RTC\Staff\Training' document, which can be viewed on the CMYC website, under Members Area -> Policies and Documents.
+The training offered to staff is documented in the 'CMYC_RTC_Staff_Training' document, which can be viewed on the CMYC website, under Members Area -> Policies and Documents.